LLNL/magpie/doc/README.md

 Documentation
 -------------

 General information about all of Magpie can be found below.
 For information on individual projects, please see the following README files.

-Hadoop - See README.hadoop
+* Hadoop - See README.hadoop.md
-Pig - See README.pig
+* Pig - See README.pig.md
-Mahout - See README.mahout
+* Mahout - See README.mahout.md
-Hbase - See README.hbase
+* Hbase - See README.hbase.md
-Hive - See README.hive
+* Hive - See README.hive.md
-Spark - See README.spark
+* Spark - See README.spark.md
-Storm - See README.storm
+* Storm - See README.storm.md
-Phoenix - See README.phoenix
+* Phoenix - See README.phoenix.md
-Kafka - See README.kafka
+* Kafka - See README.kafka.md
-Zeppelin - See README.zeppelin
+* Zeppelin - See README.zeppelin.md
-Zookeeper - See README.zookeeper
+* Zookeeper - See README.zookeeper.md

 Documentation on some optional features:

-- Support HPC systems without (or very small) /tmp filesystems - See README.no-local-dir
+- Support HPC systems without (or very small) `/tmp` filesystems - See README.no-local-dir.md

 Some miscellaneous documentation:

-- Testsuite information - See README.testsuite
+- Testsuite information - See README.testsuite.md
-- FAQ of random common questions - See README.faq
+- FAQ of random common questions - See README.faq.md

 Exported Environment Variables
 ------------------------------